 Penalties for Misdemeanor Vandalism

-Individuals charged with misdemeanor vandalism for causing $250-$400 in damage may face fines of up to $1,000 and up to a year of time in county jail.
+Individuals charged with misdemeanor vandalism for causing $250-$400 in damage may face fines of up to $1,000 and up to a year in county jail.

 The penalties are different if an individual faces charges for misdemeanor vandalism for repeated small acts of vandalism.
 A second small act of vandalism leads to: